Prashant2149/Digit-Recognition/README.md

-# Digit-Recognition
+# Digit-Recognition-Sysytem

-It is simple implementation of machine learning using python.
+It is a simple implementation of machine learning and Rgression Algorithm using Numpy Pandas SKLearn and Matplotlib to identify the didgit from 0 t0 9.